Arellano University: Athletics

-The Arellano University Chiefs are the varsity athletic teams of the university, which is a member of the National Collegiate Athletic Association (NCAA) since joining in 2010 as a probationary member.
-The Chiefs attained regular member status in NCAA Season 89 on April 2, 2013.
-The Chiefs also played in the NCRAA, NAASCU, Shakey's V-League and the Fr.
+The Arellano University Chiefs are the varsity athletic teams of the university, which is a member of the National Collegiate Athletic Association (NCAA) since joining in 2010 as a probationary member. which later attained its regular member status in NCAA Season 89 on April 2, 2013.
+The Chiefs also played in the NCRAA, NAASCU, V-League, and the Fr.
 Martin's Cup.
 The Chiefs are also a member of the Development League of the Philippine Basketball Association.